audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Step 4: Install Dev Requirements
 --------------------------------

-You should still be in the folder containing the ``requirements_dev.txt`` file.
+You should still be in the folder containing the ``dev-requirements.txt`` file.

 Your virtualenv should still be activated.
 If it isn't, activate it now.
 Install the new project's local development requirements:

 .. code-block:: bash

-    pip install -r requirements_dev.txt
+    pip install -r dev-requirements.txt

 Step 5: Set Up Travis CI